lamortela/dotfiles/README.md

 ## Usage

 - Clone repo to your local.
-- Review files and customize as you see fit, delete any files you don't need or don't want.
+- Review files and customize as you see fit, add any files you don't need or don't want to the `excludes.txt.` file.
 - Install Homebrew.
   - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 - Install basic set of homebrew packages.